izzybee93/recipesblog/_posts/2021-01-01-cranberry-and-lentil-bake.md

     ramekins, pressing down gently with the back of a spoon.
 If making a head of time, chill for up to two days, or freeze for up to two months, with the ramekin covered.
     Defrost in the fridge before cooking.\n3.
-Put the ramekin on a baking tray and bake for 15 mins.
+Put the ramekin on a baking tray and bake for 25-30 minutes.
 Leave to cool for 1 minute, then turn out onto a plate."
 ---